BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ### Why should you learn the basics

 The command-line is a bit of a beast and is often thought of as daunting.
 To soften the blow, try not to think of it as a choice between the command-line and the Graphical user innterface (GUI) but rather as an extra tool in the tool box.
 There are tasks that are more suited and easier to complete using the GUI.
-However, many tasks and especially so in the field of bioinformatics, are better off completed and sometimes only available on the command-line.
+However, many tasks (especially in the field of bioinformatics) are better off completed and are sometimes only available on the command-line.

 The command-line may feel more like programming than using a mouse but in essence its almost the same thing.
 Some advantages of using the command-line over the GUI are;